-Kick off your summer with some books on children’s rights!
+Kick off your winter with some books on children’s rights!

 Lists of books that talk about Rights

 About: We Are All Born Free teaches children in a child-friendly manner all of the rights that everyone has and is entitled to, as defined in The Universal Declaration of Human Rights (1948), using stunning drawings to highlight each right.
 This book teaches children about the fundamental human rights that we all share, regardless of gender or origin.
 From a young age, this book will help children recognize and understand how people should be treated.